Property chain

 Factors that impact the no chain timeline

-Even when you aren’t waiting on a chain, certain variables can add weeks (and sometimes months) to your move.
+Even if you aren’t waiting on a chain to sell your property, there are certain variables that can add weeks (and sometimes months) to the entire process.
+They include:

 1. Freehold vs. leasehold